aru6hi/OOP_Project_SCSHGroup4/README.md

-# OOP_Project_SCSHGroup4

-CHECK THAT THE FILEPATHS IN HMSApp ARE WHERE THE FILES ARE STORED ON YOUR DEVICE
+# Hospital Management System (HMS)

+**HMS** is a Java Command Line Interface (CLI) application aimed at automating the management of hospital operations, including patient management, appointment scheduling, staff management, and billing.
+The system is expected to facilitate efficient management of hospital resources, enhance patient care, and streamline administrative processes.

+### Group Members -
+Lee Chee Raye
+Verma Arushi
+Mittal Palak
+Kee Yu Kai

-To run the code:
+### To run the code:
+1) Clone this repository to your system
+2) Open HMSApp.java
-1) Ensure filepaths for the three parsefile functions in HMSApp are actually the paths on your own device
+1) Ensure filepaths for the three parsefile functions in HMSApp.java are actually the paths on your system
-2) Run the code
+2) Run Java file in VSCode or any environment of your choice